3.7.2.1 BeamView

 Last updated

 The "BeamView" component manages the display options for beams and trusses (refer to Fig. 3.7.2.1.1).
-This includes the visualization of cross-section forces, resultant displacements, the stress-to-strength ratio of materials, and axial stress.
+This includes the visualization of cross-section forces, resultant displacements, the stress-to-strength ratio of materials, axial stress, buckling lengths, second order theory normal forces NII and utilization.

 In previous versions of Karamba3D, the term "utilization" was used in place of "Stress/Strength ratio".
 However, this caused confusion: the stress-wise utilization (or stress-to-strength ratio) only describes the condition at a specific point in the cross section.
 In contrast, the "Utilization of Elements" component calculates the overall utilization of the entire cross section, accounting for factors such as plastic behavior and buckling.
 Therefore, the stress/strength ratio and utilization values may differ for the same beam under the same loads.